Moo Ping Recipe (Grilled Thai Pork Skewers)

 Instructions

-• Pound garlic and coriander root with a mortar and pestle.
+• Pound garlic and coriander root using a mortar and pestle until fine.

-• In a large bowl, combine coconut milk, palm sugar, oyster sauce, light soy sauce, dark soy sauce, tapioca starch, and white pepper.
-Stir well.
-Add the thinly sliced pork and ensure each piece is well-coated.
-Cover and refrigerate overnight.
+• In a large bowl, mix coconut milk, palm sugar, oyster sauce, light soy sauce, dark soy sauce, tapioca starch, and white pepper.
+Stir until the sugar dissolves.

-• Before skewering the pork, soak the bamboo skewers in water for 20 minutes.
-Thread the marinated pork slices onto the pre-soaked skewers.
+• Soak bamboo skewers in water for at least 20 minutes to prevent burning.
+Thread the marinated pork onto the soaked skewers.

 Notes